IMB-Computational-Genomics-Lab/BGIvsIllumina_scRNASeq/README.md

 ### Reformat filenames
 The Cell Ranger pipeline from 10x Genomics requires filenames to be formatted in a specific manner.
 As we have the reads organised into paired end reads without an index read file, we need to add the index information to the filename.

-The [reformat_filenames.bash](bash/reformat_filenames.bash) parses through the sample information stored in [samplesheet.csv](metadata/samplesheet.csv) and retrieves the sample index sequences associated with the sample from the [chromium-shared-sample-indexes-plate.csv](metadata/chromium-shared-sample-indexes-plate.csv) file.
+The [reformat_filenames.bash](bash/reformat_filenames.bash) script parses through the sample information stored in [samplesheet.csv](metadata/samplesheet.csv) and retrieves the sample index sequences associated with the sample from the [chromium-shared-sample-indexes-plate.csv](metadata/chromium-shared-sample-indexes-plate.csv) file.
 The script then reformats the headers into the correct format.
 Please modify the script to suite your own filenames if you are using this on your own data.

 #### Usage
 ```bash